-“I would like to talk about last night, Carrie.”
+“I would like to talk about last night,” Lin says.

-Like now when she is looking directly at you from the bag chair near the corner of the living room, where she always sits and reads and contemplates the world.
+Like is looking directly at Carrie from the bag chair near the corner of the living room, where she always sits and reads and contemplates the world.
 And when you pass her she can sit in silence for several hours a day and you begin to wonder: Is she contemplating you?

-“Okay,” I say and put down the ice bag.
-“I guess I feel bad about it still … “
+“Okay,” Carrie says and puts down the ice bag.
+“I guess I feel bad about it … “

-I’m not very convincing in trying to sound rational and courageous and it’s not just because my head still feels like somebody split it with a hammer in several different places.
+Carrie doesn’t feel like she is very convincing in trying to sound rational and courageous and it’s is not just because her head feels like somebody split it with a hammer.

-It’s a dreary Sunday morning in September in our 3-room apartment in Columbus – Lin’s apartment.
+It’s a dreary Sunday morning in September in the 3-room condo in Columbus.

 But those thick, oily drops just keep surfacing.
 Like last night.